Ortega-Dan/HackerRank-Chrome-Working-Shortcuts/README.md

 // then use it in hackerrank according to the comments in the following code window.onkeydown = function (event) {

-    // hit alt to run code
+    // hit 'alt' to run code
     if (event.keyCode === 18) {
+        // (clicking the run button)
         document.getElementsByClassName("hr-monaco-compile")[0].click();
     }

-    // hit altGr to submit code
+    // hit 'altGr' to submit code
     // and if confirmation was received of successful submission,
     // hit it again to jump to next-challenge-in-order if (event.keyCode === 225) {